 Calories in Scalloped Potatoes

 Each serving of our quick and easy scalloped potatoes recipe gives around 372 calories.
 Most of the calories come from potatoes, which, again, is a clean source of carbohydrates.
+For half the calories per serving, try our 20-minute Instant Pot Scalloped Potatoes Recipe.

 What Goes With Quick and Easy Scalloped Potatoes